Distal Radius Fracture

 What can I do to improve my results?

 Adequate nutrition intake is important during the healing and recovery process, especially vitamin D and calcium.
-Vitamin C has been shown to reduce the risk of nerve complications after distal radius fractures.
+Vitamin C has been shown to reduce the risk of nerve pain and complications after distal radius fractures (500 mg by mouth for 2 months).
 If you smoke, eliminating tobacco use will decrease your risk of nonunion, delayed healing, and infection.
 Hand therapy is often important in order to regain range of motion and strength.
 The physicians at the Raleigh Hand Center work closely with on-site hand therapists.

 What are the complications from surgery?

 No surgery is risk-free.
 However, the risk of major complications from distal radius fixation is low.
 Possible complications include pain, bleeding, infection, swelling, stiffness, nonunion, malunion, implant-related tendon irritation, hardware failure, and damage to the surrounding nerves and blood vessels.
 A fracture which fails to unite is known as a nonunion.
 A fracture which heals with deformity is known as a malunion.
 Other complications are also possible but are uncommon.